rideliner/dotfiles-old/modules.md

+# THIS FILE IS COMPLETELY WRONG...
+IGNORE IT

 ## Module format

 Any directory in the dotfiles repo is considered to be a module unless it starts with a period (.).